AgnostiqHQ/Quantum-Variational-Rewinding/README.md

 ### Start Covalent

-After successfully creating the conda environment, the Covalent server can be started as follows
+After successfully creating (and activating) the conda environment, the Covalent server can be started byt entering the below command in the terminal window

 ```bash
 covalent start --ignore-migrations